-Course & Amenities
+Course & amenities

-20 Aid Stations are located along the course approximately one to two miles apart.
-Each Aid Station includes the following amenities in this order:
+20 aid stations (see locations below) are located along the course approximately one to two miles apart.
+Each aid station consists of the following amenities in this order:

 *Runner Transport vehicles provide non-emergency transportation back to Grant Park in the event that a participant is unable to complete the race.